freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/averages-root-mean-square.md

 Compute the Root mean square of the numbers 1 through 10 inclusive.

-The <abbr title="Root mean square">RMS</abbr> is calculated by taking the mean of the squares of the numbers, and then square-rooting that number:
+The <abbr title="Root mean square">RMS</abbr> is calculated by taking the square root of the mean of the squares of the numbers, given by the equation:

 $$x\_{\\mathrm{rms}} = \\sqrt {{{x_1}^2 + {x_2}^2 + \\cdots + {x_n}^2} \\over n}. $$